-What is the Pharmacy Pricing Audit Consultant (PPAC)?
+What is the Pharmacy Pricing and Audit Consultant (PPAC)?

 The PPAC will work in coordination with ODM and the to-be selected SPBM to improve transparency, accountability, and efficiency within ODM’s pharmacy benefits program.
 The PPAC will provide expert assistance and consultation, operational assistance, and liaison support to implement and enhance this operating model.
 Professional agility, a dedication to high‐quality services and best practices, and value‐based solutions to improve health outcomes and control costs are all necessary to ensure success of the initiatives to reimagine the Ohio Medicaid program.

 The Ohio Medicaid PPAC will assist and support ODM in the performance of two critical pharmacy services functions: